Published by Angie. Last Updated on August 18, 2021.

 Eleven is located at 1150 Smallman Street in the Strip District.

-For more fine dining around Pittsburgh, check out Altius and Monterey Bay Fish Grotto on Mount Washington, Superior Motors in Braddock, La Riviera in East Liberty, or Casbah in Shadyside!
+For more fine dining around Pittsburgh, check out Altius and Monterey Bay Fish Grotto on Mount Washington, Spirits & Tales in Oakland, or Casbah in Shadyside!
 Or, for more reviews of Pittsburgh restaurants, click the previous link to be taken to our directory of every review on Discover the Burgh!